elixir-europe/rdmkit/pages/national_resources/si_resources.md

 # List here tools and resources mainly relevant for the specific country
 national_resources:
   - name: DS Wizard ELIXIR Slovenia
-    description: Publicly available online tool for composing smart data management plans
+    description: Publicly available online tool for composing smart data management plans.
     how_to_access:
-    instance_of: dsw
+    instance_of: data-stewardship-wizard
     related_pages:
-      your_tasks: [data_management_plan]
+      your_tasks: [dmp]
     url: https://elixir-si.ds-wizard.org/

   - name: ELIXIR eLearning Platform
-    description: Learning Management System
+    description: Learning Management System.
-    how_to_access: Registration is open to everyone, some classes are closed
+    how_to_access: Registration is open to everyone, some classes are closed.
     url: https://elixir.mf.uni-lj.si
-    registry: TeSS

 # More information on how to fill in this metadata section can be found here https://rdmkit.elixir-europe.org/page_metadata